autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 ## Implementation

 The implementation of the planning module in the latest version is shown as below.

+*Note that some implementation does not adhere to the high-level architecture design and require updating.*

 ![reference-implementation](image/planning-diagram.drawio.svg)